winitzki/scall/tutorial/programming_dhall.md

 The function combinators from the previous subsection obey a number of algebraic laws.
 In most programming languages, such laws may be verified only through testing.
-Dhall's `assert` feature may be used to verify certain laws symbolically, which is equivalent to a machine-verified, rigorous proof.
+Dhall's `assert` checker may be used to verify certain laws symbolically, which is equivalent to a machine-verified, rigorous proof.

 A simple example of a law is the basic property of any constant function: the function's output is independent of its input.
 We can formulate that law by saying that a constant function `f` should satisfy the equation `f x ≡ f y` for all `x` and `y` of a suitable type.